 - MONSHA'AT: It focuses on supporting, developing, and caring for small to medium enterprises in the privet sector.
 According to with international best practices, it implements and supports the programs and projects of theses enterprices.
 It is to spread the culture and ideology of entrepreneurship, initiative, innovation, and diversification of enterprises' financial support sourcess.

-- Company of Incubators and Accelerators: It establishes, operates, maintains, and manages business incubators and accelerators to provide entrepreneurship support, platforms, and project management services.
+- Business Incubators and Accelerators Company: It establishes, operates, maintains, and manages business incubators and accelerators to provide entrepreneurship support, platforms, and project management services.
 Also, it is specialized in consulting and training services.

 - BADIR Incubator: It is one of the King Abdulaziz City for Science and Technology programs.
 It was launched to support technology-based ventures and develop technology entrepreneurship.